General Business Terms

 (1) All prices indicated on the Provider's website are inclusive of applicable statutory sales tax.

 (2) The costs for the delivery of the products will be borne by the Customer and are dependent on the shipping provider and shipping method chosen by the Customer.
-Details regarding shipping providers, shipping methods and shipping costs are shown here: Shipping cost.
-If the Provider offers free delivery, then the Provider bears the costs of delivery if the Customer selects this option.
-The Provider is not obliged to offer free delivery.
+From an order value of 25,-- British pound we deliver free of shipping costs within UK.
+Details regarding shipping providers, shipping methods and shipping costs are shown here: https://www.gigaset.com/de_de/lieferung.

-(3) Goods are shipped via parcel shipment by the shipping provider and via the shipping method specified by the Customer.
+(3) Products are shipped via parcel shipment by the shipping provider and via the shipping method specified by the Customer.
 The shipping risk will be borne by the Provider when the Customer is a consumer.
 If the Customer represents a business, he shall bear the shipping risk.

 (3) The Customer's obligation to pay default interest does not exclude the enforcement by the Provider of further damages due to late payment.

-(4) The Provider shall provide the Customer with an electronic invoice and attach it to the "contract, payment and shipping confirmation" eMail.
-An electronic invoice is an invoice that is issued and re-ceived in an electronic format.
+(4) The Provider shall provide the Customer with an electronic invoice and attach it to the "contract, payment and shipping confirmation" email.
+An electronic invoice is an invoice that is issued and received in an electronic format.
 The Customer agrees to the electronic transmission of invoices.

-(1) In respect of the software product purchased by the Customer on the approved equipment or sys-tem units, the Customer obtains the non-exclusive right through conclusion of the purchase contract to use the software for commissioning purposes and during the operation of the purchased product (licence).
+(1) In respect of the software product purchased by the Customer on the approved equipment or system units, the Customer obtains the non-exclusive right through conclusion of the purchase contract to use the software for commissioning purposes and during the operation of the purchased product (license).
 The Customer is not entitled to duplicate, release, distribute, sell, rent out, modify or translate this software, or to process it in any other way.
-In particular, the use for commercial purposes not permitted.
+In particular, the use for commercial purposes is not permitted.
 The Customer is not entitled to carry out or to arrange to have carried out reverse engineering, disassembly or decompiling of the software.
 The Provider reserves all commercial property rights and copyrights.

-(2) In the event of violation of material contractual obligations, the Provider is liable only for foreseea-ble damage typical for this Contract, where the damage was caused solely by negligence, unless the Customer is claiming for compensation resulting from loss of life, bodily harm or damage to health.
+(2) In the event of violation of material contractual obligations, the Provider is liable only for foreseeable damage typical for this Contract, where the damage was caused solely by negligence, unless the Customer is claiming for compensation resulting from loss of life, bodily harm or damage to health.